greg-js/arch-wiki-md-repo/wiki/_content/english/Quassel.md

 **Note:** As this is the first time you connected to the core, you should see a wizard where you can set up the first user-account.
 If you do not get this wizard, your settings might be messed up, see troubleshooting below.

-Once it all works, you can set it up to start automatically through on system boot:
+Once it all works, you can [enable](/index.php/Enable "Enable") `quassel.service` to start automatically on system boot.

- `# systemctl enable quassel`

 ## Troubleshooting